Johnston Hall (University of Guelph): Design of Johnston Hall

 The building is designed with rooms running off both sides of the corridor on each floor.
 Rooms are primarily doubles or triples, with the exception of a few singles on each floor.
 In addition, the rooms are laid out to have male and female designated rooms side by side.
 Although Johnston Hall is a co-ed residence, it does not have co-ed rooms (where males and females share the same room).
 Additionally, the rooms are set up by degree program.
 Each year, administration attempts to position all science students or business students on one floor, or at least in one entire section of a floor, depending on the variability of programs.
 This is done to facilitate team-building and to encourage students to work together on related academic activities.

 The building has two large separate male and female washrooms on each floor and a small kitchenette/study lounge.
 The lounge includes such items as a microwave, sink, cabinets, and study cubicles, as well as a dining room table.
 All rooms are equipped with twin-sized single mattresses and large dressers, bookshelves, and a wooden desk with a lamp.
 Some of the triple rooms contain new furniture including bunk beds, smaller but more spacious desks and cabinets.
 Outside of the rooms, the residence has areas for recreation and student entertainment.
 The most popular area, known as the "Tower Lounge", allows for large-scale activities to take place, such as billiards, ping pong, cooking, television set with couches, meeting areas, study tables, and vending machines.
 The residence has laundry facilities, fully equipped with washers and dryers, which are card operated.
 For students with music interests, there is a piano room available located on the fourth floor, in the North wing.

-Security/Accessibility
+Security and accessibility

 Johnston Hall is one of the only residences at the University of Guelph with cameras in all hallways.
 These cameras are 360-degree cameras that are installed into the ceiling panels, usually 2-3 cameras per straight hallway.
 The cameras are not monitored on a 24-hour basis, but used as a precautionary measure in case an incident does occur.
 However, Johnston Hall is locked on a 24-hour basis, and residents need to scan their student ID card to enter the building, and use a personal key to enter their residence room and mailbox.
 In terms of accessibility, Johnston Hall is a handicap friendly building, which is serviced by one elevator that can only be used by occupants with a designated key.
-Otherwise, most students use the wide stair cases located in nearly every hallway.
+Otherwise, most students use the wide staircases located in nearly every hallway.